iechor/docs/content/scout/release-notes/cli.md

 ---
-title: Docker Scout CLI release notes
+title: iEchor Scout CLI release notes
-description: Learn about the latest features of the Docker Scout CLI plugin
+description: Learn about the latest features of the iEchor Scout CLI plugin
-keywords: docker scout, release notes, changelog, cli, features, changes, delta, new, releases, github actions
+keywords: iechor scout, release notes, changelog, cli, features, changes, delta, new, releases, github actions
 ---

-This page contains information about the new features, improvements, known issues, and bug fixes in the Docker Scout [CLI plugin](https://github.com/docker/scout-cli/) and the `docker/scout-action` [GitHub Action](https://github.com/docker/scout-action).
+This page contains information about the new features, improvements, known issues, and bug fixes in the iEchor Scout [CLI plugin](https://github.com/iechor/scout-cli/) and the `iechor/scout-action` [GitHub Action](https://github.com/iechor/scout-action).

 ## 1.8.0